-We have audited the financial statements of St Francis Xavier 6th Form College (the 'parent college') and its subsidiary (the 'group') for the year ended 31 July 2023 which comprise the group and parent statement of comprehensive income, the group and parent statement of changes in reserves, the balance sheets, the group statement of cash flows, the principal accounting policies, and the notes to the financial statements.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of St Francis Xavier 6th Form College and its subsidiary (collectively the 'Group') for the year ended 31 July 2024 which comprise the Group and College statement of comprehensive income, the Group and College statement of changes in reserves and the balance sheets, the Group statement of cash flows, the principal accounting policies, and the notes to the financial statements.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice) and the College Accounts Direction 2023 to 2024 issued by the Education and Skills Funding Agency.